lifarl/rollup-test/README.md

-# Small rollup test project
+# Small rollup boilerplate project

+Using Typescript, PostCSS for commonjs and esm modules